heiner/dylaniki/Bob_Dylan's_New_Orleans_Rag.md

 Written by Bob Dylan
-Recorded during the [The Times They Are A-changin'](The Times They Are A-changin' "wikilink") sessions, and performed at the Town Hall (NY) Apr 12, 1963.
+Recorded during the [The Times They Are A-changin'](The Times They Are A-changin') sessions, and performed at the Town Hall (NY) Apr 12, 1963.
 The tab is based on the latter version.
 Tabbed by Eyolf Østrem